regen-network/testnets/aplikigo-1/PLAN.md

 For detailed instructions [click here](./tasks/phase-1/3-gir-upgrade/INSTRUCTIONS.md)

-## Phase - 2: Regen Times  - max 600 points  | 18-Feb 2021 -
+## Phase - 2: Regen Times  - max 750 points  | 22-Feb 2021 - 01-Feb 2021
-- Upgrade proposal to enable IBC transfers
+- Upgrade proposal to enable IBC transfers - 22nd March, 1500 UTC
+- Voting Period: 22-02-2021 1500 to 24-02-2021 - 25 points
-- Test IBC Transfers of $REGEN token
+- Test IBC Transfers of $REGEN token - max 200 points
-- Test groups module
-- Deploy eco-credit token contract
+    - Schedule 24-25th March, 1600 UTC (IBC transactions should be made in this time period)
+    - Make a PR with ibc-path info (see tasks/phase-2/4-ibc/sample.json for reference).
+Last date for submitting PRs is : 26th March, 0600 UTC
+- Network test - 200 points max
+    - Schedule 26-March-2021 from 1200-1600UTC
+    - Maximum Transactions in a block and Max  Messages in a transaction
+    - Top-1 validator in each category will get 100 points each (It can be a single validator too)
+    - Top-10 (2-10), will get 150 points each (in both categories)
+- Run a custom ibc-enabled chain and transfer tokens back and forth - 200 points
+- Upgrade proposal - 25points
+    - voting period: 26-Feb, 2021 1500 UTC - 28-Feb, 2021 1500 UTC
+- upgrade time 29-Feb, 2021 1500 UTC - 100points max
+    - top-10 teams will get 100 points each
+    - Next 20 will get 80 points each
+    - Next 20 will get 60 points each
+    - Next 75 (max) will get 30 points each
+    - Note: the one's who voted on the proposal will be eligible for these rewards

 ## Phase - 3: Internet of Regeneration - 800 points
+- Deploy ecocredit contract (with instructions) - 100 points
+- Deploy custom contract - 100 points (with no instructions, references will be shared)
+- Deploy ibc contract - 150 points (with no instructions, references will be shared)
-- Test Groups Module
+- Test Groups Module - 200 points
+    - Create group, create policy and execute policy
-- Test Data Module
+- Test Data & ecocredit Module - 150 points
-- Run solo machine and send token to Regen Ledger
-- Run Small PoA PoS chain and transact with Regen Ledger

 ## Bonus Challenges
 - Uptime - 4000points